Chaplain: Rev. Father Mathew Codd

 The treasurer is responsible for the safekeeping and maintaining records of all council funds and accounts.
 He is responsible for depositing money into the council’s accounts and provides a certificate of such monies to the grand knight.
 He is also responsible for payment of all expenses.

 The advocate is the legal representative of the council and serves as the council’s attorney at trials and investigations of any interest to the council.
-While he does not need to be member of the legal profession, he should be familiar with the council by-laws, the Order’s Charter, Constitution and Laws (#30), Methods of Conducting a Council Meeting (#1937) and Robert’s Rules of Order.
+While he does not need to be a member of the legal profession, he should be familiar with the council by-laws, the Order’s Charter, Constitution and Laws (#30), Methods of Conducting a Council Meeting (#1937) and Robert’s Rules of Order.

-The warden is the “watchdog” for council property and degree paraphernalia, except the property of the financial secretary, treasurer and recorder.
+The warden is the “watchdog” for council property and degree paraphernalia, except the property of the financial secretary, treasurer, and recorder.
 He is also responsible for setting up the council chambers for meetings and ceremonial work.
 During ceremonial exemplifications, he will appoint and supervise guards.

 The guards have similar responsibilities, but distinct differences.
 The outside guard tends to the outer door admitting visitors and members to the inner door.
 Once at the inner door, the inside guard checks to make sure that their membership cards are current.